 The use of sacred geometry to inform design and architecture.
 Sacred geometry is the proportional system used in the design of homes, buildings and sacred structures.
-Sacred geometry is found in nature such as a fern leaf, a snowflake, a nautilus, and the birth of a child.
+Sacred geometry is found in nature such as a fern leaf, a snowflake and a nautilus.

 Is the relationship between organisms and their environment.
 The closer these relationships are understood and honored the more sustainable the built environment becomes.